openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * short sentences
 * subheaded sections
-* plain english.
-This helps people find what they need quickly and absorb it effortlessly
+* plain english – this helps people find what they need quickly and absorb it effortlessly

 ## Know how people read
 Knowing how people read means you'll write in a way they can understand easily and quickly.